-- Once approved for hiring, the physician's completed application file will be forwarded to the Credentialing and Privileging Committee of the Medical Staff for review of credentials.
+- 2. Once approved for hiring, the physician's completed application file will be forwarded to the Credentialing and Privileging Committee of the Medical Staff for review of credentials.
 Recommendations for privileges are forwarded to the Executive Committee of the Medical Staff.
 The Executive Committee, through the President of the Medical Staff, recommends the applicant for privileges to the Governing Body.
-The Governing Body has final approval for granting of privileges. - 3.
+The Governing - Body has final authority for granting of privileges. - 3.
 No physician shall practice in a clinical capacity at Connecticut Valley Hospital without the Executive Committee of the Medical Staff first recommending appointment to the Medical Staff.
-When necessary, interim clinical privileges may be granted and renewed by the Chief Executive Officer for up to sixty (60) days at the request of the President of the Medical Staff (or designee) and based on the recommendation of the Chair of the Credentialing and Privileging Committee (or designee).
+When necessary, interim clinical privileges may be granted by the Chief Executive Officer for up to one-hundred and twenty days (120) days at the request of the President of the Medical Staff (or designee) and based on the recommendation of the Chair of the Credentialing and Privileging Committee (or designee).

-ARTICLE XVIII: PROFESSIONAL CONDUCT
+ARTICLE XIX: PROFESSIONAL CONDUCT

 - 1. Medical Staff members agree to conform to the requirements of professional dignity in their conduct and attire. - 2.
-Professional staff members recognize their obligation to report to their Service Medical Director or Medical Director, the Chief of Professional Services, Chief Executive Officer, or the Executive Committee of the Medical Staff any act(s) of unethical conduct, or any case(s) of gross negligence or professional incompetence on the part of any clinician. - 3.
+Professional staff members recognize their obligation to report to their Service Medical Director or Medical Director, the Chief of Professional Services, Chief of Staff, Chief Executive Officer, or the Executive Committee of the Medical Staff any act(s) of unethical conduct, or any case(s) of gross negligence or professional incompetence on the part of any clinician. - 3.
 Members shall not exert pressure on their co-workers or subordinates on behalf of a part or organization, be it political, cultural, religious or charitable. - 4.
 All Medical Staff members agree not to exceed the privileges granted to them by the Governing Body except as necessitated by a life-threatening emergency. - 5.
 As participating and voting members of a democratic organization, members of the medical staff agree to be bound by decisions of the duly constituted meetings of the Total Medical Staff or the Executive Committee of the Medical Staff. - 6.
 Medical Staff members may not engage in outside private practice while on duty time at the Hospital.
 Any such outside practice shall be in accordance with applicable policies of the Department of Mental Health and Addiction Services and the State Personnel Policy Board. - 7.
 It is improper for a Medical Staff member to promote one's own private practice among patients and staff at the Hospital. - 8.
 Medical Staff members may hold college or university appointments.

-ARTICLE XIX: REVIEW, EVALUATION AND MONITORING OF MEDICAL STAFF PRACTICE
+ARTICLE XX: REVIEW, EVALUATION AND MONITORING OF MEDICAL STAFF PRACTICE

 - 1. All members shall participate and cooperate in review, evaluation, and monitoring activities of the Medical Staff and the Hospital. - 2.
 Permanent records shall be maintained of all review functions.
 When important problems in clinical care and clinical performance or opportunities to improve care are identified, there shall be documentation of all actions taken.
-The effectiveness of the actions taken shall be evaluated and reported to the appropriate committees, Service Medical or Medical Director, the Chief of Professional Services, and/or the Chief Executive Officer. - 3.
-The Medical Staff shall be activate participants in the Hospital's Performance Improvement and Strategic Plans.
+The effectiveness of the actions taken shall be evaluated and reported to the appropriate committees, Service Medical or Medical Director, the Chief of Professional Services, Chief of Staff, and/or the Chief Executive Officer. - 3.
+The Medical Staff shall be active participants in the Hospital's Performance Improvement, Operational, and Strategic Plans.
+They provide oversight of these functions at a team level.